-When available, the fair value of financial instruments are based on quoted prices in active markets for identical instruments and reported in Level 1.
-Level 1 financial instruments include highly liquid instruments with quoted prices, such as equity securities listed in active markets, corporate fixed income securities, and U.S. government securities.
+When available, the fair value of financial instruments are based on quoted prices (unadjusted) in active markets and reported in Level 1.
+Level 1 financial instruments include highly liquid instruments with quoted prices (unadjusted), such as equity securities listed in active markets, fixed income securities, and U.S. government securities.